blinks/ozymandias/README.markdown

 - When you *play a sector,* choose where to place it on the map.
-If you place next to at least one city, choose a ruling faction next to your new sector and gain influence equal to its faction's place on the history track.
+If you place next to at least one city, choose a ruling faction next to your new sector and gain influence equal to its place on the history track.
 Flip the top of the deck into the discard pile.
 Then take another turn.
 - When you *play a myth to expand,* take a city of its faction from off-board and place it at the edge of a sector.
 For that city and everything under it, increase the corresponding faction's value on the history track.
 Put the myth